-In this post you will learn what a bullet journal future log is and find inspiration to make your own future planning log!
+In this post you will learn what a bullet journal future log is and find inspiration to make your own future planning log and be super productive!

 When we talk about bullet journals set up the future log is one of the first things we cover.

 There are so many bullet journal log ideas, yet what exactly is it and how to use the future log in the productive best way?

 If you still have questions about it then you are in the right place.

 In this post I am going to show you how to use a future log for bullet journal and how important it is to keep you on track of your planning.

 Read on for future log bullet journal ideas and inspiration.

 If you are just starting out with your bujo, I have a few links that you might want to check out below.
 Otherwise this article here will help you begin too!

 - Bullet Journal Key

 - Bullet Journal Future Log – You are here!